metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Download the [Metabase Community Edition AWS source bundle file](https://downloads.metabase.com/{{ site.latest_version }}/metabase-aws-eb.zip) to upload to Elastic Beanstalk.

-If you are looking to deploy our **Enterprise Edition**, you need to go to the link https://downloads.metabase.com/enterprise/**version**/metabase-aws-eb.zip. replacing the **version** part of the URL with the version that you want to deploy (e.g v1.38.3).

 Metabase provides several pre-configured Elastic Beanstalk launch URLs to help you get started.
 Open one of the links below in a new tab to create an Elastic Beanstalk deployment with a few choices pre-filled.
 Then just follow the step-by-step instructions below to complete your installation.

 Choose your region based on the proximity of your users, or if you have strict regulatory requirements that don't let you spin up servers in other countries: